AskiaADX/ADXUtil/readme.md

-    --section <title>    	  the name of the section where the adc will be posted (ZenDesk) --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --disableComments         the comments will be disabled on the article corresponding to the ADC on ZenDesk
+    --section <title>    	  the name of the section where the adc will be posted (ZenDesk) --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --disableComments         the comments will be disabled on the article corresponding to the ADC on ZenDesk --sourcePath              the path of the askia xml source --targetName              the name of the new xml fixture --currentQuestion         the name of the question to use in the xml target

 ### Generate